quicwg/multipath/draft-ietf-quic-multipath.md

 The PATH_ACK frames describe packets that were sent on the specified path, but they may be received through any available path.
-There is an understandable concern that if successive acknowledgements are received on different paths, the measured RTT samples will fluctuate widely, and that might result in poor performance.
+There is an understandable concern that if successive acknowledgments are received on different paths, the measured RTT samples will fluctuate widely, and that might result in poor performance.
 While this may be a concern, the actual behavior is complex.